15 July 2011

 The three schools of thought in contemporary sociology fail to acknowledge the full spectrum of human social interaction as a whole process, from the micro to the macro and from history to the future.
 Transitionalism seeks to understand the formation of social structures through complex interactions of individuals, families, and institutions as originating from human needs conflicts and resulting power sources, both functionally and dysfunctionally

 The power of change originates with ideas in the form of ideologies, or in the form of production or products (invention) through any of the vehicles of power by any of the institutions of society.
 This is similar to W.F.
 Ogburn’s view of material and non-material culture (Schaefer 2008).
 All ideas and actions originate from powerful individuals.
-(They are powerful because of their ability to generate and implement ideas.
+(They are powerful because of their ability to generate and implement ideas.)
+The workings of society which sociology tries to understand are based on dynamic conflict between competing interests and conflicting ideologies among centers of power.
+There are two types of transition: revolution and evolution.

 Revolution is marked by punctuated conflict between the dominant group and the sub-dominant group seeking a dramatic change in a concentrated time.
 When the sub-dominant group becomes dominant, the punctuated conflict that polarized the groups remains intact.
-The lack of inter-group cohesion creates a cycle of revolution
+The lack of inter-group cohesion creates a cycle of revolution.

 Evolution.
 Meanings change as different individuals and groups express and implement ideas.
 While the changes may be dramatic, the conflict is less punctuated by group-against-group interaction and a variety of subgroups adopt new meanings and applications to form new cultural norms.
 This is accelerated through multi-cultural amalgamation.